 The proposed development does not present significant new impacts to existing public utilities, which are adequate to serve the proposed use.
-To ensure there is sufficient room to accommodate future utility needs, a condition has been established to require a 10-ft public utility easement (PUE) along the subject property's frontage on Balfour Street.
+To ensure there is sufficient room to accommodate future utility needs, a condition has been established to require a 10-ft public utility easement (PUE) along the subject property's frontage.